r-Techsupport/rTS_Wiki/docs/learning/bsod_guide.md

 The dispatcher is how the WLAN driver sends instructions to the NIC, once we are outside of it, the driver is effectively no longer working on that thread.
 Windows then readies the thread to switch contexts, allowing it to be used for another task, and checks the scheduler's priority list.
 Only then does it fail.

 `nt!KiSetSchedulerAssistPriority` is our failure point.
-The `SYMBOL_NAME` suggests the wlan driver because WinDbg will often blame the most recent function that is not a Windows native function, assuming the native code is uncorrupted.
+The `SYMBOL_NAME` suggests the WLAN driver because WinDbg will often blame the most recent function that is not a Windows native function, assuming the native code is uncorrupted.

 In the same dump set, we had another `IRQL_NOT_LESS_OR_EQUAL` with the same bad memory reference, showing the following stack: